 STD, ISD services are readily available at public call booths as are fax machines.

 The rural areas couldn’t have fewer health services if they tried.
 However, each region does have at least one major hospital.
 Not all of these are in the pink of health but with the amount of aid that Nepal is receiving from WHO and other aid agencies, things are fast getting better.

-Electricity 220 volts/50 hertz is the frequency at which electricity is available If your electric razor has flat-pin plug then carry a combination plug that will feed into a round-pin socket: across the sub-continent plug point sockets are round rather than flat.
+220 volts/50 hertz is the frequency at which electricity is available If your electric razor has a flat-pin plug then carry a combination plug that will feed into a round-pin socket: across the sub-continent plug point sockets are round rather than flat.

 The Nepali rupee is also referred to as NC for Nepali Currency.
 The Rupee is divided into 100 Paisa.
 It is available in the denominations of 1000, 500, 100, 50, 25, 20, 10, 5, 2, 1.
 Coins are available in denominations of 50, 25, and 10.

 Banking is still quite primitive in Nepal.
-With the exception of Kathmandu, Pokhara and some bazaar towns, Nepali towns have only a local branch of a nationalized bank.
+With the exception of Kathmandu, Pokhara, and some bazaar towns, Nepali towns have only a local branch of a nationalized bank.
 Folk still store their fortune in traditional assets like gold and land.
 Change your money only at accredited bureaus; all other transactions are illegal.
 Always retain your Foreign Exchange Encashment receipts.
 It helps in getting visa extensions and trekking permits if you can show that all your financial transactions have been above board and you’re not selling personal stuff in the market to bankroll your stay.

 These also help when you’re reconverting Nepalese currency while exiting.
 Except Indians all foreign nationals have to pay for trekking permits and air tickets and pay hotel bills in foreign currency.
-Except Indians no other foreign nationals are allowed to carry Indian currency into Nepal.
+Except for Indians, no other foreign nationals are allowed to carry Indian currency into Nepal.
 Most moneychangers are open for 12 hours in the day.

-Language Nepali is the National language of Nepal and written in Devanagari script, this is an official language too.
-Classification of population by mother tongue as reported in the population census 1991 shows that population speaking Nepali as a mother tongue are 50.3% of the total.
-Languages spoken in Nepal are Maithili (11.8%), Bhojpuri (7.5%), Tharu (5.4%), Tamang (4.9%) and Newari (3.7%) respectively.
+Nepali is the National language of Nepal and written in Devanagari script, this is an official language too.
+Classification of the population by mother tongue as reported in the population census 1991 shows that the population speaking Nepali as a mother tongue are 50.3% of the total.
+Languages spoken in Nepal are Maithili (11.8%), Bhojpuri (7.5%), Tharu (5.4%), Tamang (4.9%), and Newari (3.7%) respectively.
 Avadi, Magar, Gurung, Darai, Chepang, Rai, Limbu languages are also spoken in Nepal.
 However most educated Nepalese can speak and write English.

-The major English dailies are The Rising Nepal and The Kathmandu Post.
+The major English dailies are Rising Nepal and The Kathmandu Post.
 BBC World and Voice of America are on the radio.
 Music rules the waves on FM like everywhere else in the world.
 The Nepalese like their music mellow on the rocks.
 Dylan, Simon & Garfunkel, the Straits…..
 They still love them here.
 Cable TV brings its stable of entertainment channels of which some are in English.
 Several international news magazines are available at stands in Kathmandu.
 The south Asian issues magazine ‘Himal’ is published every month.